-The Adapt model is not designed for plus group.
+The Adapt models are in general not appropriate if one has a for plus group.

 Natural mortality was assumed fixed at the value of 0.2 The values used for prerecruits that are not in the fisheries, age 1-2 for cod do of course not matter and the value 0.0 would be the best choice, helping to relate number of prerecruits to the number of those entering the catches (age 3 for cod).